TygovGorp/CollectGame/CollectGame/README.md

 ## Story
 In the dimly lit corridors of the ancient dungeon, a lone figure moved silently through the shadows.
 This was no ordinary adventurer; he was _The Will Collector_, the last survivor of a once-vibrant party of daring dungeon delvers.
 He had a solemn duty to fulfill.

-His party had been the best in the business, renowned for their courage and skill.
+Your party had been the best in the business, renowned for their courage and skill.
 But their last expedition had gone horribly wrong.
 A powerful enchantment had been triggered, sealing the entrance behind them and scattering his companions' lifeless bodies throughout the labyrinthine depths of the dungeon.

 As _The Will Collector_, it is your responsibility to recover the wills of your fallen comrades and bring them back to their grieving families.
 It is a task of utmost importance, for the wills contain not only the wishes and final thoughts of the deceased but also the key to their family's future.